finn-orsini/deptrics/README.md

 ## Description

 A package to report dependency metrics.
 Currently relies on output from `yarn info` commands directly.
-See [issue #2](https://github.com/finn-orsini/deptrics/issues/2).
+See [#2](https://github.com/finn-orsini/deptrics/issues/2).

 ## API